What Is the CSC ServiceWorks Charge On Your Bank Statement?

 Types of Charges and Their Appearances

-CSC Service Works charges can be categorized into one-time and recurring charges.
-One-time charges typically involve individual services like tire inflation at petrol stations or a single use of a laundry machine.
-In contrast, recurring charges may arise if you’re subscribed to a service, such as a laundry subscription in a residential building.
+CSC Service Works charges can be categorized into one-time and recurring entries.
+One-time charges might involve individual services like tire inflation at petrol stations or a single laundry cycle, while recurring charges may appear if you’re subscribed to a residential service.

-These charges may manifest on your statement with varying codes, such as “CSC ServiceWorks,” “CHKCARDUsacsc servicework,” “POS Debit Usacsc servicework,” or “PRE-AUTH Usa*csc servicework.”
+These charges may show up with codes such as “CSC ServiceWorks,” “CHKCARDUsacsc servicework,” “POS Debit Usacsc servicework,” or “PRE-AUTH Usa*csc servicework.”
+Consumers who’ve also encountered other processor-related entries — such as the FDMS charge on bank statements — will recognize similar formatting patterns.

 Common Scenarios Leading to CSC Service Works Charges